 Reed Switch Construction: three types of reed switches

-Depending on the type, a reed switch is constructed with two or three leads that have thin reed-like contacts attached; the contacts and a portion of the leads are encased in a tubular, hermetically sealed (airtight) glass capsule.
+Magnetic reed switch construction can be broken down into three main types.
+Depending on the type, the reed switch itself is constructed of two or three leads that have thin reed-like contacts attached.
+The contacts and a portion of the leads are encased in a tubular, hermetically sealed (airtight) glass capsule.

 In a Single Pull-Single Throw configuration (Form A and Form B) reed, one lead exits each end of the glass capsule; in a Single Pull-Double Throw configuration (Form C), one lead exits one end of the capsule, while two leads exit the other.
 These leads are comprised of a low magnetic reluctance material such as annealed iron.
 Like electricity, magnetic energy (magnetic flux) will follow the path of least resistance; low reluctance materials provide that low resistance path for magnetic flux.
 Low reluctance materials are excellent conductors of magnetic flux, but poor at retaining magnetic energy, this is what prevents a reed switch from becoming magnetized over time.